ebadi/ChalmersSecurity/HOWTO.md

 ```
 ### Pages
-pages are used to keep information about contents that are not coupled
+pages are used to keep information about contents that are not bound to any specific time.
-with just an specific time.
-While news usually have a date
-(and loose thier importance after that time) but pages are mostly
+ While news usually have a date (and loose thier importance after that time),
-static and keep their importance as time passes.
+but pages are mostly static and keep their importance as time passes.
-E.g. : cotanct page, about page, projects, people.
+eg. : contact page, about page, projects, people.

 ```txt
 ---